Nmstr/taskZen/README.md

 ```
 ## Features
-- Create scripts to automate the boring stuff
+- Create scripts for automating tasks
 - Include mouse movements, button presses, commands and much more in your scripts
-- Quickly list all your available scripts
+- Simple GUI interface to create and edit scripts
 - Full Wayland compatability out of the box
+- Fully Free and Open Source

 # Installation Instructions

-## Run from Source

-This section describes how to run taskZen directly from the source code.

 Prerequisites: Make sure you have Python, pip, and git installed on your system.